California bullet train project on track to blow through billions of more dollars

 Not only is the massive high-speed rail project 11 years behind schedule and billions in the red, managers are now saying they will need to ramp up spending to hit a 2033 deadline.

 California’s money pit cost taxpayers $3.1 million a day last year.
-That’s small potatoes compared to what they’ll have to shell out over the next four if they want to meet their deadline and hit their $77 billion budget.
+But that’s small potatoes compared to what they’ll have to shell out over the next four if they want to meet their deadline and budget, estimated most recently at $100 billion in a report last month by the New York Times.

 ELON MUSK PROPOSES LOS ANGELES TUNNEL TO DODGER STADIUM